Jason Davis linkedin

 Quality planning

-Developing a plan that outlines the quality standards, procedures, and objectives that need to be met during the production process
+Developing a plan that outlines the quality standards, procedures, and objectives that need to be met during the production process.

 Quality assurance

-Implementing processes and procedures to ensure that the production process meets the desired quality standards
+Implementing processes and procedures to ensure that the production process meets the desired quality standards.

 Quality control

-Monitoring and testing products or services to ensure that they meet the established quality standards
+Monitoring and testing products or services to ensure that they meet the established quality standards.

 Statistical process control (SPC)

 It is a useful tool for quality control that uses statistical methods to analyze and monitor production processes.
-It helps to identify and address issues in the production process before they affect the quality of the final product
+It helps to identify and address issues in the production process before they affect the quality of the final product.

 What is Quality Inspection?

 Quality inspection is a process of checking and verifying products or services against established quality standards to ensure that they meet customer expectations.
-It involves the inspection, testing, and examination of products or services to identify defects, errors, or other issues that may affect their quality
+It involves the inspection, testing, and examination of products or services to identify defects, errors, or other issues that may affect their quality.

 Visual inspection

-Sampling inspection: Testing a sample of the products or services to identify any defects or issues that may affect their quality
+Sampling inspection: Testing a sample of the products or services to identify any defects or issues that may affect their quality.

 Random inspection

-Conducting inspections at random intervals to ensure that products or services meet the established quality standards
+Conducting inspections at random intervals to ensure that products or services meet the established quality standards.

 Process inspection

 Monitoring the production process to ensure that it meets the desired quality standards.
-Real-life examples of quality inspection in manufacturing and service industries include:

 Difference between Quality Control and Quality Inspection